-"You may say a few words aloud," he replied.
-"Well, then, dear Karl, my deliverer and my friend," said Consuelo, who felt a thrill of delight at seeing a wellknown face once more, after so long a seclusion among liverer is no longer the same."
+This also is a day of deliverance, brother," said Marcus.
+Come, row with that vigour and address with which you are gifted, and let the prudence of your tongue equal the strength of your arm.
+This does indeed resemble a flight," added he, addressing Consuelo; "but the principal deliverer is no longer the same."
 As he pronounced these words, Marcus offered Consuelo his hand to assist her to the cushioned bench.
-He felt her tremble slightly at the allusion to Liverani, and begged her to cover her face for a few momentsonly.
-Consuelo obeyed, and the gondola, urged by the robust arm of the deserter, glided rapidly over the gloomy and silent waters.
+He felt her tremble slightly at the allusion to Liverani, and begged her to cover her face for a few moments only.
+Consuelo obeyed. and the gondola, urged by the robust arm of the deserter, glided rapidly over the gloomy and silent waters.
 After a short interval, the exact length of which Consuelo's disturbed state of mind did not permit her to ascertain, she heard a noise of voices and instruments at some distance, and received, without altogether stopping, the slight shock as of the boat touching the land.
 The hood which had covered her face fell back gently, and the neophyte fancied she was passing from one dream to another, as she contemplated the fairy spectacle before her eyes.
 The bark was gliding along a sloping bank, covered thickly with flowers and fresh herbage, while the wide expanse of the river was as it were on fire, and reflected long colonnades of light on its glassy surface.